 I think a lot of people assume that as a health coach, my eating habits are perfect and always have been.
-The truth is, there is no such thing as perfection when it comes to eating and I used to have a terrible, awful, horrendous diet.
+The truth is, there is no such thing as perfection when it comes to eating.
 My journey to healthy eating is a long, sordid affair of trial and error.
 A lot of trial and error.

 My best friend would come over and for a snack, we would eat white bread with margarine or white bread with white sugar.
 There was rarely much edible food in our fridge, so we ate what we could scrounge up.

 It’s important to realize that at this time, I had several health issues.
 I had severe anxiety, severe acne, zero attention span, mood swings (which in truth could be in part to a very unhappy and unstable home life) and I could never sleep at night, but was exhausted every morning.
 I had no immune system and was sick constantly.

 When I was sixteen, I dated a guy who was vegan, which opened me up to the world of animal rights.

 I was hooked.
 I didn’t want to support or take part in the torture of innocent animals, so I gave up meat immediately.
 By this point, I worked on and off and could afford some of my own groceries.
 I ended up eating a whole lot of pasta and mock meat.